samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 > A many-towered fortress looms above all quarters of the city from its position atop a low rise.
 Its outer walls, darkened by soot and smoke, could use a good scrubbing.

-The grand edifice at the northern end of the High Quarter, simply called “the Citadel” by the city’s inhabitants, contains barracks for the City Watch, the offices of the captain-general, the city’s treasury, and a large store of armaments for the emergency citizen militia.
+The grand edifice at the northern end of the High Quarter, simply called "the Citadel" by the city’s inhabitants, contains barracks for the City Watch, the offices of the captain-general, the city’s treasury, and a large store of armaments for the emergency citizen militia.
 The Citadel also contains a prison where the city’s most hardened criminals are incarcerated.

 The captain-general of the City Watch is Sental Nurev, a tall, human **Veteran Warrior** (Neutral Good) with thinning blond hair and a mustache.
 Sental is usually incorruptible, but he is under great stress.
 The rulers of Stoink, a fortified town in the Bandit Kingdoms, have captured Sental’s brother Sarek and are forcing the captain-general to provide information about Greyhawk’s defenses and local politicians.
 Sental gives this information to a human [Spy](/monsters/17021-spy) (Chaotic Evil) who stays at the Black Dragon Inn under the false name Skanda Drond.
 Sental is unaware that the bandit lords of Stoink are pawns of Iuz, whose dreams of conquest extend to the Free City of Greyhawk and far beyond.